Cambodia | Pearls of Indochina Active Adventure

 Head to the airport for your flight to Siem Reap.
 Visit the famous temple of Banteay Srei, the “Citadel of Women.”
 The walls are dense with some of the most beautiful and intricate carvings of any Angkorian temple.
 It is said they could only have been carved by the hands of women.
 Its relatively small size, pink sandstone walls, and ornate design give it a magical aura and a distinct feel from other Khmer temples.

 About Jaya House River Park

 Located along the Siem Reap river, Jaya House River Park offers accommodation away from the hustle and bustle of Siem Reap.
 Jaya House River Park is located about a 6-minute tuk-tuk journey from town in the direction of the magnificent temples of Angkor Wat.
-The hotel features two swimming pools, in-house restaurant and bar, and full spa.
-Rooms include homegrown teas, an espresso machine, Bluetooth connectivity, high-speed wireless internet, a well-stocked complimentary mini bar.
+The hotel features two swimming pools, an in-house restaurant and bar, and a full spa.
+Rooms include homegrown teas, an espresso machine, Bluetooth connectivity, high-speed wireless internet, a well-stocked complimentary minibar.

 Bike Angkor Wat

 Full-day exploration of the Angkor Wat complex.
 Wake before sunrise to arrive at Angkor before most other tour groups with an unforgettable bike right on the back trails of Angkor Wat.
 Explore the main site before driving to Ta Phrom, a jungle-clad temple that has been left in much the same condition in which it was found.